Abnormal dense and dilute nuclear systems: Dilute stable nuclear systems

 The production of pion-enriched matter occurs in ultrarelativistic heavy-ion collisions at highest RHIC and LHC energies.
 At expansion of the system, the temperature of the pion gas decreases.
 At a certain temperature, $T_{chem}$, the particle populations stop changing, reaching a state called chemical freeze-out, though the particles still remain in the thermal equilibrium.
 Then, at a later stage of the expansion up to a thermal freeze-out, till $T(t)>T_{th}$, we are dealing with a system with a dynamically fixed number of pions.
 At $T<T_{BEC}$, provided $T_{th}<T_{BEC}$, there may appear the Bose-Einstein condensate of pions characterized by the dynamically fixed particle number ~\cite{Voskresensky:1994uz,Kolomeitsev:2019bju}.

 Another interesting situation is possible: in peripheral heavy-ion collisions, the colliding nuclei can be considered as almost freely interpenetrating beams of nucleons.
 At the collision energy $\gsim 300$\,MeV per nucleon, the nucleon Fermi spheres from each beam do not overlap in momentum space.
-Since the pion polarization operator is $\Pi\propto -\nu p_{\rm F}k^2$, as discussed in Section~\ref{sec:Delta-sec}, this corresponds to a density which is effectively four times higher than in the case of overlapping Fermi spheres.
-Thus, there is a possibility of observing the effects of the $p$ wave pion condensation in peripheral heavy-ion collisions~\cite{Pirner:1994tt,Voskresensky:2025gjy}.
+Since at low densities, the main contribution to the pion polarization operator is $\Pi_{\pi NN}\propto -\nu p_{\rm F}(n)k^2$, $\nu p_\rmF\propto (n\nu^2)^{1/3}$, see Sect.~\ref{sec:Delta-sec}.
+This corresponds to a density, which is effectively four times higher than in the case of overlapping Fermi spheres.
+Thus, there is a possibility of observing the effects of the p-wave pion condensation in peripheral heavy-ion collisions~\cite{Pirner:1994tt,Voskresensky:2025gjy}.